Where does extremism start?

 In a society where the conversation is polarized, opinions and information exchanged faster and further than we could have ever imagined and where our communication platforms give a voice to anyone with an internet connection while rewarding click-baits, it seems that extreme opinions have never been so ubiquitous.

-Covid19 is a public health crisis, the objectives of the current measure is to protect our health.
-What sense would it have to do one of the worst things for public health and ask people not only to be confined at home, to limit their contact and movement but also not to go on a walk or a run for 1 full month?
+Covid19 is a public health crisis; the objectives of the current measure is to protect our health.
+What sense would it have to do one of the worst things for public health and ask people not only to be confined at home, to limit their contacts and movements but also not to go on a walk or a run for one full month?

 An increased number of severe back pain and other lifestyle diseases is hardly what WHO and the health ministries are looking for.
-And, no, the virus is not floating in the air everywhere, you can’t contract or spread it, walking or running alone in the open air, close to your home, stopping nowhere and keeping yourself at a minimum 1-meter distance of everyone around you.
+And, no, the virus is not floating in the air everywhere, you can’t contract or spread it, walking or running alone in the open air, close to your home, stopping nowhere, touching nothing and keeping yourself at a minimum 1-meter distance of everyone around you.

 However untrue and non-sensical, many people repeat the same thing.
 Even when shown the official decrees, the dedicated awareness articles in media…they just remove the eventual ‘you are not allowed’ but stick to the ‘ it is selfish…’